To listen to a prophet who speaks in God’s Name.

 Moses vouched for Joshua, and all of Israel believed in him before he performed a sign.
 Isaiah vouches for me.
 And the sign of G-d to confirm it are these writings.

 Properly explaining Isaiah 53 and fitting the description of every verse is the sign that G-d had Isaiah write for the Jewish people to know that I am a prophet of G-d.
-And G-d has added to that by showing me how to explain that the righteous servant of G-d of Isaiah 53 is Elijah by joining the prophecy of Malachi with Isaiah 53; by explaining what it means to be Elijah; by showing how the stories of Elijah can be used to identify Elijah; by explaining what wrestling with a man and divine beings is; by explaining what a host of the Lord of hosts is; that Elijah the Tishbite from Gilead across the river Jordan and the captain of the Lord’s hosts are gentiles; that G-d coming from Edom in Isaiah 63 means He comes from the Christian world with His gentile anointed king who is the gentile Elijah and a gentile host of the Lord of hosts; and that the spirit of the Holy G-d is a person G-d created.
+And G-d has added to that by showing me how to explain that the righteous servant of G-d of Isaiah 53 is Elijah by joining the prophecy of Malachi with Isaiah 53; by explaining what it means to be Elijah; by showing how the stories of Elijah can be used to identify Elijah; by explaining what wrestling with a man and divine beings is; by explaining what a host of the Lord of hosts is; that Elijah the Tishbite from Gilead east of the river Jordan and the captain of the Lord’s hosts are gentiles; that G-d coming from Edom in Isaiah 63 means He comes from the Christian world with His gentile anointed king who is the gentile Elijah and a gentile host of the Lord of hosts; and that the spirit of the Holy G-d is a person G-d created.

 The things to happen in the future were foretold by Isaiah.
 Their fulfillment is my prophecy.